Shopify/mobile-buy-sdk-ios/README.md

 Learn more about [GraphQL queries](http://graphql.org/learn/queries/).

 ### Mutations [⤴](#table-of-contents)
 Semantically a GraphQL `mutation` operation is equivalent to a `PUT`, `POST` or `DELETE` RESTful call.
 A mutation is almost always accompanied by an input that represents values to be updated and a query to fetch fields of the updated resource.
-You can think of a `mutation` as a two-step operation where the resource is first modified, and then queried using the provided `query` The second half of the operation is identical to a regular `query` request.
+You can think of a `mutation` as a two-step operation where the resource is first modified, and then queried using the provided `query`.
+The second half of the operation is identical to a regular `query` request.
 With `Graph.Client` you can perform a mutation operation using:

 ```swift
 public func mutateGraphWith(_ mutation: Storefront.MutationQuery, retryHandler: RetryHandler<Storefront.Mutation>? = default, completionHandler: MutationCompletion) -> Task